-Severe Weather: Guard members from 22 states logged 171,300 days supporting 22 severe weather events in 2020 — rescuing 435 people and delivering 5.7 million Meals-Ready-to-Eat, 7.9 million liters of water and 1.5 million bags of ice.
+Severe Weather: Guard members from 22 states logged 171,300 days responding to 22 severe weather events in 2020 — rescuing 435 people and delivering 5.7 million Meals-Ready-to-Eat, 7.9 million liters of water and 1.5 million bags of ice.
 They also cleared 2,660 miles of road to assist recovery efforts.

 A WC-130J Super Hercules, of the 53rd Weather Reconnaissance Squadron, takes off Dec.
 15 from Keesler Air Force Base, Mississippi.
 The squadron, known as “Hurricane Hunters,” provides weather reconnaissance services during the winter storm season that starts on Nov.
 1 each year.

 Photo courtesy of U.S. Air Force 2nd Lt.
 Christopher Carranza and the Mississippi National Guard.

 National Guard Activations in 2020 Aid with Hurricane Relief and Wildfire Fighting